Netatalk/netatalk/README.md

 Netatalk is a Free and Open Source file server that implements the [Apple Filing Protocol](https://en.wikipedia.org/wiki/Apple_Filing_Protocol) (AFP) 3.4 over TCP/IP and AppleTalk.
-AFP is the primary file sharing protocol used on Apple II, Classic Mac OS, and Mac OS X, as well as one of several supported protocols on macOS.
+AFP is the native file sharing protocol used on Apple II, Classic Mac OS, and early Mac OS X, as well as one of several supported protocols built into macOS.
 A *NIX/*BSD system running Netatalk provides high-speed AppleShare file sharing for Mac clients.

 ## Why Should I Use Netatalk?

-If you have a local network of macOS, Mac OS X, Classic Mac OS, or even Apple II computers, running a Netatalk AFP server allows you to share, collaborate on, and back up files comfortably.
+If you have a local network of macOS, Mac OS X, Classic Mac OS, or even Apple II computers, running a Netatalk AFP server allows you to share, collaborate on, and back up files remotely.
 The latest macOS at the time of writing (macOS 15 Sequoia) comes with a built-in AFP client, so Netatalk can act as a seamless bridge between new and old Macs.